sol-dev-44/ai-portfolio/app/llm-playground/readme.md

 2.  **Enter a Prompt**: Type your question or use one of the "Try these" examples.
 3.  **Generate**: Click the rocket button 🚀.
 4.  **Watch**:
-    *   See text stream in real-time.
+    *   See the full response appear.
     *   Watch the D3 chart populate with performance data.
     *   Read the detailed metrics below the chart.